Bray, County Wicklow: Rail

 A public transport network, both north into Dublin and south into County Wicklow and County Wexford, serves the town.
 Bray is on the Irish Rail DART Rail Network which stretches north to Malahide and Howth and south to Greystones.
 The town is also on the mainline InterCity and Commuter rail network which connects north to Connolly Station in Dublin city centre and further to Drogheda and Dundalk.
 To the south, the rail line goes through Arklow and Gorey before reaching Rosslare Europort.
 Bray's railway station is named after Edward Daly, an executed leader of the 1916 Easter Rising.
 Bray Station was opened on 10 July 1854.
+The Dublin and South Eastern Railway had two lines out from Bray into Dublin, the coastal line (formerly known as the Kingstown and Bray branch line) and the Harcourt Street line.
+The latter was closed in 1958 but most of it has been reopened as part of the Luas Green Line, which is proposed for an extension to Bray.

 Road

 Bray lies along the M11 motorway corridor; an interchange at its northern side links with the M50 Dublin bypass.

-Several bus companies pass through Bray: Dublin Bus, Go-Ahead Ireland, Bus Éireann, Finnegan Bray, Aircoach, and St. Kevin's Bus Service to Glendalough.
+Several bus companies pass through Bray: Dublin Bus, Go-Ahead Ireland, Bus Éireann, Aircoach, and St. Kevin's Bus Service to Glendalough.
 Dublin Bus and Go-Ahead Ireland are the two primary bus operators in the town operating service on behalf of the NTA.
-Bus services serving the town include the 145 which is routed from Ballywaltrim, just south of Bray, to Heuston Station via UCD and Dublin city centre.
-Other routes include the 45A/B, 84/A, 84X, 84N, 155, 184 and 185.
+Bus services serving the town include the E1 which is routed from Ballywaltrim, just south of Bray, to Northwood via UCD and Dublin city centre.
+Other routes include the 45A/B, 84N, 131, 181, 185t, 702, L1, L2, L12, L14, X1, and X2.

-Aircoach operates a service to and from Dublin Airport.
-Wexford Bus also offer services to the village of Kilmacanogue, just to the south of Bray, with routes 740 and 740A.
-Finnegan Bray formerly offered a night bus service from Dublin (route 984N), however, this was suspended in March 2020 due to Covid restrictions.
+Wexford Bus also offer services to the village of Kilmacanogue, just to the south of Bray, with routes 740/A/X and UM11, and Bus Éireann route 133 from the same stop.

+Finnegan Bray formerly offered two local town services (routes 143 and 144, which finished on the 24th of January 2025, becoming part of route L14) as well as a night bus service from Dublin (route 984N), however, this was suspended in March 2020 due to Covid restrictions.
 It was discontinued in late 2022, with the company blaming "unfair competition from state subsidised services" in a Facebook post.

 Air

-Dublin Airport is reachable via the M50 which passes to the west of Dublin City.
-The Aircoach has two stops in Bray to and from Dublin Airport.
+Dublin Airport is reachable via the M50, which passes to the west of Dublin City, and is served by Aircoach route 702 at Castle Street and Vevay Road, though this is scheduled to be removed on the 2nd of March 2025.
 Newcastle Aerodrome is the closest private airfield a short distance south of Bray.